mui/mui-x/docs/src/pages/components/data-grid/group-pivot/group-pivot.md

 >
 > The feature is stable in its current form, and we encourage users willing to migrate to the Premium plan once available to start using it.

-### Grouping columns definition
+### Row grouping definition

-#### Initializing the grouping columns
+#### Initialize the row grouping

-To initialize the grouping columns without controlling them, provide the model to the `initialState` prop:
+To initialize the row grouping without controlling it, provide the model to the `initialState` prop:

 ```ts
 initialState={{